Seniors have plenty of no exam life insurance options. The process is easier and the prices are more affordable than

 Especially if you haven’t had a recent checkup, your lab work or blood pressure reading might expose something concerning to underwriters.

 As we age, it’s common to develop conditions that life insurance carriers will place us in a higher risk category (AKA – higher premiums):

-If seniors opt for a no exam policy, they skip the possibility of a “medical red flag” appearing during the application process.
+If seniors opt for a no exam policy, they skip the possibility of a “medical red flag” appearing during lab work.

 However, seniors should consider possible pitfalls of no exam life insurance.